Our Morocco travel guide whisks you into a rainbow of raucous colours and enlightening Islamic culture, where every town has a medina or souk.

 There are two museums of interest when it comes to Amazigh culture, both in Marrakech.
 The first is Tiskiwin Museum, which was founded by a Dutch anthropologist who lived here and who had an incredible collection of cultural artefacts.
 This is one of Marrakech’s best kept secrets, unlike the second Berber beauty which is in the heart of the Majorelle Gardens also in Marrakech.
 Get to that one early or late in the day to avoid the coachloads.

 The Kasbah du Toubkal has been part of Responsible Travel pretty much since we began, and won one of our first ever Responsible Tourism Awards in 2004.
 It is completely unique in that it works hand in hand with the local Berber community, is sensitive to all the local people's needs, and feels like walking into an - albeit large - Berber home, rather than a big European footprint being plonked in the middle of their homelands.
 They are co-founders of the Imlil Valley Association website, a network of people working tirelessly to ensure that tourism is of the responsible kind in this Berber region.
 One of its most impressive projects is Education for All which provides education for Berber girls after primary age.
 Read more about the Kasbah du Toubkal here.

-This Morocco cultural vacation guide is for newbies who want to know where to start, or Morocco aficionados dying to delve in once more…
+A guide for newbies who want to know where to start, and aficionados dying to revisit.

-Pictures speak louder than words when it comes to the Kasbah du Toubkal, although we do have a lot to say about it too, as it happens.
+Pictures speak louder than words when it comes to the Kasbah du Toubkal, although we do have a lot to say about it too.

-Our experts and travelers are always bursting with tips when it comes to cultural vacations in Morocco.
+Our experts and travelers are always bursting with tips when it comes to cultural vacations.